Understanding God’s Calendar

 So, the word month comes from the word moon.
 When we look up in the sky we can see that each night the moon’s light is slightly changed.
 We call it a full moon when we can see the whole moon.
 This would be half way through a monthly cycle.
 If we count backwards 14 days, we will see that we will see a small sliver of a moon.
 If we go back a day or two more we will see that we can not see the light of the moon at all.
 It is at the point that the moon is renewed when it begins the new cycle of being visible that it is a new month.

-It takes about 29 days for the cycle of the moon to run it’s course.
+It takes about 29 days for the cycle of the moon to run a course.
 Each time the cycle is complete a month is completed.
-In the Creator’s calendar there can be 12 (or 13 months in a leap year).
-It all depends on when the barley crop is in the ear.

 The reason is God’s “seasons” are for feasting.
 Each of His appointed times are all about harvesting, thanksgiving, and sacrifices.
 I know I mentioned above that there are two “seasons.”
 Spring and Fall, but there is actually another appointed time at the end of Spring, some might call it summer.
 The name of this Harvest feast is Shavuot.
 The collective name of God’s Harvest Feasts is called “First Fruits.”
 First Fruits are offerings that were to be brought to the Temple and Priests three times a year.
 I will share more about First Fruits in another post soon.